The Father subjected the Mother to long term verbal & physical domestic violence.

 - Giving Mother Sole Parental Responsibility for 14 year & 10 year old children;

 - Giving Father supervised time at Contact centre for 2 hours each fortnight for 1 year;

 - Requiring Father within that 1 year to complete a 3 month residential rehabilitation probram & complete Relationships Australia programs and if Father did not do so then he is to only see the children once every 6 months.

-After final orders made, father continued to Breach Domestic Violence Order.
+After the final orders were made, the father continued to breach the Domestic Violence Order in place.

-Court determined as a threshold issue that there had been no change in circumstances as required by the Rule in Rice & Asplund and so the Father was not entitled to seek to change the previously made Parenting Orders.
-Insufficient merit for Application to proceed.
+The Court determined as a threshold issue, that there had been no change in circumstances as required by the Rule in Rice & Asplund and so the Father was not entitled to seek to change the previously made Parenting Orders.

 NOTE: This case has been published by the Court under a PSEUDONYM, rather than using the real names of the parties.

 Biggs & Hurst (Application pursuant to Rice & Asplund) FamCA 217 (4 April 2014)